-It gets fairly crowded at this time of the year.
-Worshippers flock from all parts of the planet to perform their obligatory duty of Hajj.
-Although the Hajj season ended few weeks ago, many pilgrims extended their stay in Mekkah to search their souls and find inner peace I guess.
-Directed by the love of god, they stay and pray, as most of them can’t afford this spiritual luxury more than once in a life time.
+It gets fairly crowded at this time of the Hijri year.
+Millions of worshipers flock from all parts of the planet to perform their obligatory duty of Hajj.
+Although Hajj season ended few weeks ago, thousands of pilgrims extended their stay in Makkah to search their souls and linger in a peaceful state of mind I suppose.
+Knowing that they’re unlikely to be able to afford such spiritual luxury more than once in a lifetime, many stay and pray, guided by love and fueled by penitence.

-When you are in a place with as many people who are desperately pouring their hearts and eyes out to the same god that you are praying to; you can’t help but believe how big is he, that he is able to hear and answer everyone at the same time?
+When you’re in a place where so many people are pouring their hearts and eyes out to the same God you’re praying to, you can’t help but wonder how big he really is!

 Many cities around the world are known as the one that doesn’t sleep, each has its own motives, however different, it is always decided by the crowds.
 I saw Makkah’s unique night style reflected in the spirit of the surrendering individuals, people stayed up all night to do exactly what they did during the day, only with more apparent determination.